zihuixue/HOISwap/README.md

 ## News

+- **10/20/2024** For those interested in training and inference of HOI-Swap, the corresponding code can be accessed upon request.
+Please fill out the form [here](https://forms.gle/bf7bXRskNWtjBWxX8) for more details.

-- **10/2024** Unfortunately, we are unable to release the HOI-Swap pre-trained checkpoints due to legal constraints.
+- **10/16/2024** Unfortunately, we are unable to release the HOI-Swap pre-trained checkpoints due to legal constraints.
 However, the HOI-Swap edit benchmark and evaluation code are now available [here](#hoi-swap-edit-benchmark).
 Stay tuned for the training and inference code.

 ## HOI-Swap edit benchmark